MintSwapCash/swap-frontend/README.md

 # MintSwap Cash

 This project allow users to swap MintMe with created tokens on the MintMe smartchain with the implementation of liquidity pools.
-Smart contracts were cloned from [PancakeSwap](https://pancakeswap.finance/) (DEX on Binance Smat Chain) which originally use [Uniswap](https://uniswap.org/).
+Smart contracts were cloned from [PancakeSwap](https://pancakeswap.finance/) (DEX on Binance Smart Chain) which originally uses [Uniswap](https://uniswap.org/).
 This project is running on **MintMe Smartchain** for proving about liquidity pool concepts and how it works.

 ## User's guidelines